algorandfoundation/docs/docs/get-details/faq.md

 - `logic eval error: err opcode executed.`

-    Unless you added an `err` to your program explicitly, its likely this is the result of the internal routing of the app finding that there are no matching routes for some conditional block.
-Typically this happens when something like the abi method selector passed is not present in the application.
+    Unless you added an `err` to your program explicitly, it's likely this is the result of the internal routing of the app finding that there are no matching routes for some conditional block.
+Typically this happens when something like the ABI method selector passed is not present in the application.

 - `logic eval error: overspend`